 The gardens at Grim’s Dyke

 The gardens at Grim’s Dyke would have played an essential role in the life of W.S.
 Gilbert and his family.
-Not only would the kitchen garden provide them with all the fruit and vegetables they’d need, the stunning formal gardens provided a place to rest and relax.
+Not only would the garden have provide them with all the fruit and vegetables they’d need, the stunning formal gardens provided a place to rest and relax.
 And let’s not forget Lady Gilbert’s pride and joy – the large sunken rose garden – still being enjoyed by visitors at Grim’s Dyke, to this very day.